What We Did

-Approximately half of the respondents were from middle market or upper middle market companies and the other half were large cap companies.
+Approximately half of the respondents were from the middle market or upper middle market companies and the other half were large-cap companies.
 For purposes of this analysis, we grouped survey respondents into three growth rate categories:

 - High growth companies >20% year over year

 - Low growth companies 10% or less year over year

 Each growth rate category was well represented by company size, industry, and geography.

 Over the last 12 months, high-growth companies followed a different playbook than low-growth companies.
 While they pulled some of the same levers in their commercial organizations, the differences in their actions were more striking than the similarities.